-In this example, the separator divides $\mathbb{R}^d$ , the space our $x^{(i)}$ points live in, into two half-spaces.
+In this example, the separator divides \mathbb{R}^d , the space our $x^{(i)}$ points live in, into two half-spaces.
 The one that is on the same side as the normal vector is the positive half-space, and we classify all points in that space as positive.
 The half-space on the other side is negative and all points in it are classified as negative.

 Note that we will call a separator a linear separator of a data set if all of the data with one label falls on one side of the separator and all of the data with the other label falls on the other side of the separator.
 For instance, the separator in the next example is a linear separator for the illustrated data.
+If there exists a linear separator on a dataset, we call this dataset linearly separable.